8 tax questions US companies should consider before expanding overseas

 INSIGHT ARTICLE |

 U.S. companies often find new markets, lower costs and less regulation overseas.
-But here are seven international tax questions they should answer before entering a foreign market.
+But here are eight international tax questions they should answer before entering a foreign market.

 - Do you have a permanent establishment (PE)?